Polyfrost/OneConfig/README.md

 # How do I get it?

-OneConfig Open Beta is just around the corner, or has already passed.
+OneConfig Open Beta is now opened to the public!
 If you want to be the first to recieve news of new OneConfig updates, or new supported mods, check out our [**Discord server**](https://polyfrost.cc/discord).
 We're always in there so feel free to say hi!

 ## Licenses and Supporting Projects